RaphaelIT7/gmod-holylib/README.md

 If you already had a `ghostinj.dll`, you can rename it to `ghostinj2.dll` and it will be loaded by holylib's ghostinj.

-# Next Release (Final ToDo)

-## Testing ToDo
-- Test SourceTV library
-- Test bf_read class

-## Things to do
-- Add one final optimizations that I've been testing.

 # Modules
 Each module has its own convar `holylib_enable_[module name]` which allows you to enable/disable specific modules.
 You can add `-holylib_enable_[module name] 0` to the startup to disable modules on startup.